K-M/Triton achieves victory, perfect score at Byron Invitational

 “There’s only one answer for early season success and that is summer training,” Pittman explained of their success.
 “We have very dedicated kids that work hard in the summer to make themselves and the team better.”

-For the second meet in a row, the boys team was able to follow the pace car with a blue streak as K-M/Triton occupied the rst ve positions in the results led by junior Jace Minelli’s time of 17:39.4.
+For the second meet in a row, the boys team was able to follow the pace car with a blue streak as K-M/Triton occupied the first five positions in the results led by junior Jace Minelli’s time of 17:39.4.
 Isaac Threinen (17:53.4), Benjamin Trihey (18:05.5) Mason Iverson (18:18.3) and Charlie Miller (18:35.5) weren’t far behind as K-M/Triton dominated the race ahead of host Byron, who nished with a score of 47.

 “Our boys are very competitive with each other, but supportive at the same time,” Pittman observed.
 “They have switched around positions based on who has a better day.
 That’s the mark of a strong team.”